nix-community/nix-direnv/README.md

 #### Tracked files

-`nix-direnv` makes a performance tradeoff and only considers changes in a limited number of files when deciding to update its cache.
+`nix-direnv` makes a performance trade-off and only considers changes in a limited number of files when deciding to update its cache.

 - for `use nix` this is: